ryantixier/Code-Gauntlet/README.md

 ## Contributors

-This project was a collaborative effort between @corynko, @katrod69, @jaxson-lybbert, @ryan-tixier, and @ThePebble01.
+This project was a collaborative effort between @corynko, @katrod69, @jaxson-lybbert, @ryantixier, and @ThePebble01.

 ## Testing